Joshspeakman/Project-1/README.md

-# Project-1
-Get out and Explore
+# Get Out and Explore

 ## Description
 Event finding application that incorporates multiple API calls.
 Allows user to connect to a community anywhere around the world by dynamically updating the content of the webpage with events occurring in the desired search location.